Position

 How much does a Medical Examiner make?

 Medical examiners play a crucial role in the healthcare system.
-They work to determine the cause of death in cases where it is not immediately clear.
-This job requires a deep understanding of medical science and a keen eye for detail.
-The average yearly salary for a medical examiner is around $116,762.
-This salary can vary based on experience, location, and the specific employer.
+They study bodies to find out the cause of death.
+These professionals work in hospitals, medical examiners' offices, and coroners' offices.
+The average yearly salary for a medical examiner is around $117,171.
+This salary range can differ based on experience, location, and the specific duties performed.

 View Medical Examiner jobs nearby